 About the Integrated Community Project

 The Integrated Community Project (ICP) works to increase the capacity of people with disabilities to become completely engaged in their communities.
-In order to do this, the ICP worked initially in three selected counties, Bergen, Camden, and Ocean, assessing communities’ current successes and opportunities to grow their community integration, involvement and engagement.
+To do this, the ICP worked initially in three selected counties, Bergen, Camden, and Ocean, assessing communities’ current successes and opportunities to grow their community integration, involvement and engagement.
+As of 2024, the ICP has expanded to nine counties - Bergen, Camden, Cumberland, Hudson, Middlesex, Ocean, Passaic, Somerset, and Union as well as 24 municipalities.

 ICP Toolkit For Municipalities

-The Integrated Community Project (ICP) Toolkit For Municipalities is a new resource designed to help local communities to increase their community involvement for individuals with physical, intellectual, and developmental disabilities, mental illness, in substance abuse recovery, who are aging, and/or who have experienced homelessness.
+The first edition of the Integrated Community Project (ICP) Toolkit For Municipalities started as a resource designed to help local communities to increase their community involvement for individuals with physical, intellectual, and developmental disabilities, mental illness, in substance abuse recovery, who are aging, and/or who have experienced homelessness.
 The Toolkit is a comprehensive set of resources, best practices, and strategies for municipalities and community leaders to better engage people with disabilities and barriers in every aspect of community life.
-A Spanish translation of the Toolkit For Municipalities is available here.
+A Spanish translation of the first edition of the Toolkit For Municipalities is available here.